Wedgewood Pharmacy

 Dogs and Cats

-Dexamethasone is used systemically in high doses in emergency situations for anaphylactic reactions, spinal chord trauma, or shock.
-It is used in the management and treatment of immune mediated disease such as immune mediated hemolytic anemia, or thombocytopenia: some cancers: allergic reactions such as asthma, hives, and itching: inflammatory diseases and some neurologic diseases.
-Dexamethasone is also used topically in the treatment of a variety skin and eye problems.
+Dexamethasone is used systemically in high doses in emergency situations for anaphylactic reactions, spinal cord trauma, or shock.
+It is used in manage and treat immune-mediated disease such as immune-mediated hemolytic anemia or thrombocytopenia; some cancers; allergic reactions such as asthma, hives, and itching; inflammatory diseases and some neurologic diseases.
+Dexamethasone also is used topically to treat a variety of skin and eye problems.

 Horses

 Dexamethasone is given systemically to decrease inflammatory and immune responses.
-It is used in high doses in emergencies for anaphylactic reactions, spinal chord trauma, or shock.
-It is used in lower doses to treat allergic reactions such as Chronic Obstructive Pulmonary Disease (COPD), hives, itching, inflammatory diseases including arthritis and for the management and treatment of immune-mediated hemolytic anemia and thrombocytopenia.
-It is sometimes used systemically as a "performance enhancing drug" because corticosteroids decrease inflammation, possibly enhance glucose metabolism (there is some debate about this), and may have some mood elevating properties.
+It is used in high doses in emergencies for anaphylactic reactions, spinal cord trauma, or shock.
+It is used in lower doses to treat allergic reactions such as Chronic Obstructive Pulmonary Disease (COPD), hives, itching, inflammatory diseases including arthritis, and to manage and treat immune-mediated hemolytic anemia, and thrombocytopenia.
+It sometimes is used systemically as a "performance-enhancing” drug because corticosteroids decrease inflammation, possibly enhance glucose metabolism (there is some debate about this) and may have some mood elevating properties.
 Other corticosteroids are preferred for intra-articular use.

 Precautions

 • Adverse effects due to corticosteroid treatment usually occur with long-term administration of the drug, especially when high doses are used.
-Alternate day therapy with short acting preparations is preferred.
-Animals who have received long-term therapy should be withdrawn slowly by tapering the dosage and prolonging the interval between doses.
+Alternate-day therapy with short-acting preparations is preferred.
+Animals that have received long-term therapy should be withdrawn slowly by tapering the dosage and prolonging the interval between doses.

 • Corticosteroids suppress immune response.
 Animals receiving systemic corticosteroids may be more susceptible to bacterial or viral infections.
 Systemic corticosteroids can mask signs of infection, such as an elevated temperature.